chaoscalm/rootbeerFresh/README.md

 ```

 Note that sometimes the isRooted () method may return false positives.

-This is because some device manufacturers release BusyBox in the device's Rom.
+This is because some device manufacturers release BusyBox in the device's rom.

 If you do not want to detect the BusyBox, use the following example code.